As regular season ends, NBA's play-in games take shape - WTMJ

 Meanwhile, New York — which was sent home after the regular season in each of the last seven years — not only is back in the playoffs but will open them at home.
 New York’s win over Boston locked the Knicks into the East’s No. 4 seed and a first-round matchup against No. 5 Atlanta.

 That means reigning East champion Miami will open as the No. 6 seed.
-The Heat will open the playoffs at either Brooklyn or Milwaukee.
+The Heat will open the playoffs at Milwaukee, the No. 3 seed.
+That was sealed when Brooklyn beat Cleveland on Sunday night, giving the Nets the No. 2 seed in the East and a matchup with the Boston-Washington winner in Round 1.

+Curry scored 46, pushing his final average to the season to a career-best 32.0 per game.
+It is Curry’s second scoring title, and he becomes just the second player age 33 or older to win one in NBA history.
+The other is Michael Jordan.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports